 Dashboard

-The Revenue Recognition Dashboard gives finance teams a centralized, real-time view of revenue performance, deferred balances, and compliance-related metrics.
-It helps CFOs, Controllers, Analysts, and other finance stakeholders review revenue health, validate data integrity, and make informed decisions from a single interface.
+The Revenue Recognition Dashboard gives finance teams a real-time view of revenue performance, deferred balances, and audit-ready compliance metrics in one place.

 Key benefits